hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 featured_image: /images/cover.jpg
 ---

 This article discusses the content management aspects of the Mosaic Mobile Apps.
-If you are not interested in reading in general or reading this article, please watch this [screen cast ](http://www.screencast.com/users/HMCIT/folders/Mosaic%20Mobile%20Apps/media/af32c883-5f42-49bd-816c-a4a5ac195fc2) which explains how the content manager works.
+I think you should start by watching this [screen cast ](http://www.screencast.com/users/HMCIT/folders/Mosaic%20Mobile%20Apps/media/af32c883-5f42-49bd-816c-a4a5ac195fc2) which explains how the content manager works in principle.
 Once you finish watching the screen cast, you can refer back to this article for details.
 Also...if you would like to get a PDF version of this article, it can be downloaded from [here](https://www.dropbox.com/s/ny5q0r5fxkbhc1b/content-management.pdf?dl=0).

 ## Motivation

+In our Mobile Apps development, the content management phase is the number one resource consumer because:

+- Both IT and marketing resources are involved as there is a lot of effort to gather the content and even more effort to make it fit for the app.
+- The content is placed in Asana, Dropbox and WeTransfer!!
+It takes significant effort from IT to pull it all together and make it suitable for the app.
+- Usually the images and assets do not match our required dimensions or resolution!!
+So IT ends up having to re-size or change the image resolution to match what the app requires

+In addition to the above (which adds a significant overhead to the development process), we see the following issues with the current app content:

-In our current setup for the Mobile Apps development, content management taxes our resources heavily.
-Mainly this is because we are trying to match our mobile apps content with what the hotels already have on their sites or mobile apps.
-IT and marketing resources are constantly consumed trying to make our mobile apps compliant.
-In addition managing the mobile app assets (i.e. images, art, etc) is becoming a major issue as well as IT receives this content in different formats (i.e. Dropbox, WeTransfer, etc) which even adds more overhead to our development process.
+- It is an attempt to match the what the hotels already have on their sites or mobile apps.
+Hence IT and marketing resources are constantly consumed trying to make our mobile apps compliant with the hotels content.
+Needless to mention, this usually ends up being a huge process that involves exhausting communication with the hotels.
+- Given that we place hotel content in our app, this actually ends up being a liability for us.
+In fact, we have seen some cases of this where the hotel requested an Excel sheet of all the content that we have in the app so they can review it to make sure it matches theirs.

-Currently IT and Marketing are involved at every level to make changes to the mobile app content.
-This will not allow us to scale well and will diminish our ability to deliver apps faster as our resources are spent on the wrong thing as opposed to make the apps faster, better and more beautiful.
-We need a new approach to the mobile app content management and this is what we are discussing here.
+The above issues, of course, will not allow us to scale well and will diminish our ability to deliver apps faster as our resources are spent on the wrong thing as opposed to make the apps faster, better and more beautiful.
+We need a new approach to the mobile app content management.....hence this proposal.

+Here is how we feel about content:

-Although hotels and outlet listings can be useful in our app, they add little value to the app value proposition.
+- Although hotels and outlet listings can be useful in our app, they add little value to the app value proposition.
 Members are more interested in the offers, the vouchers and the discount that the membership buys for them rather than checking out hotel or outlet listings.
-Hence we recently have launched a new initiative we are referring to as *Membership-centric App* as opposed to *Brochure-centric App*.
-We have already mocked some screens to show off new app designs that surface the membership.
+- We recently launched a new initiative we are referring to as *Membership-centric App* as opposed to *Brochure-centric App*.
+We actually have already mocked some screens to show off new app designs that surface the membership.
 You can try it on your Android device using this [link](http://hmccode.github.io/2016-07-23/mobile-apps#member-centric-app) if you like.
 This new approach makes the content a second class citizen by providing only a slim version of the content.

-Since the new *Membership-centric* design is not approved yet and may require several iterations to get an agreement on, we decided to use this slim-down content on the new apps that we are now building with the existing design.
+- Since the new *Membership-centric* design is not approved yet and may require several iterations to get an agreement on, it is probably a good idea to use the slim-down content on the new apps that we are now building with the existing design.
 This will help us scale better at delivering the new apps.

-The new content manager has three main objectives:
+Hence the new content manager has three main objectives:

-- Reduce the amount of resources required to manage the mobile apps content by organizing the process better and make it easier for marketing to submit content changes without involving IT.
-In other words, we want the content to be fully owned by marketing!
+- Reduce the amount of resources required to manage the mobile apps content by organizing the process better and make it easier for marketing to own the process and submit content changes without involving IT.
 - Use a much slimmer content version which allows marketing to assemble content much faster and reduce app content liability.
 - Use a simpler method to retrieve and update mobile app content.

 ## How it works

 In order to make things easy for folks to retrieve and update mobile apps content, we created a content Email bot which listens on emails arriving to `mosaic-app-content@clubhotel.com` inbox.
 The bot uses the email's subject as a command to either retrieve or update content.
-Since Emails are quite familiar to most folks, we feel this method will be quite helpful.
+Since communicating over Emails is a very familiar work process, we feel this method will be quite helpful as it mimics this very familiar process!

 Here is a block diagram:

 ![Block Diagram](http://i.imgur.com/843qcJq.png)

-Simply, you create a new email to `mosaic-app-content@clubhotel.com`  (subject to change) with a subject that commands the bot to do things on your behalf.
+Simply, you create a new email to `mosaic-app-content@clubhotel.com` with a subject that commands the bot to do things on your behalf.
 Currently the bot responds to the following form of commands:

 `VERB-PROGRAM-TYPE-SLOT`